markmitrani/concurrent-heatwave-prediction/README.md

 ## Usage
 This is a multi-step pipeline, so follow it in order for the best results and least headache 🧘‍♂️⚙️✨
 ### Pre-processing
-Takes LENTIC files stored as netCDF files and runs the necessary preprocessing steps on them.
+Takes LENTIS files stored as netCDF files and runs the necessary preprocessing steps on them.

 **Preprocessing stream function**